voho0000/The-Sleeping-Teaching-Assistant/README.md

 ## How to Run the Program
 To run the program, follow these steps:

-1. Open a terminal or command prompt.
+1. Open a terminal or command prompt and navigate to the directory.
-2. Navigate to the directory where your ta_office.c source file is located.
-3. Compile the source file using the following command: `g++ ta-3.cpp -o ta-3 -lpthread`
+2. Compile the source file using the following command: `g++ ta-3.cpp -o ta-3 -lpthread`
-4. Execute the compiled program by entering ./ta_office <number_of_students> (or ta-3.exe <number_of_students> on Windows) in your terminal, replacing <number_of_students> with the desired number of students.
+3. Execute the compiled program by entering ./ta-3 <number_of_students> (or ta-3.exe <number_of_students> on Windows) in your terminal, replacing <number_of_students> with the desired number of students.
 For example: `./ta-3 5`
-5. The program will run and display the interactions between the TA and the students.
+4. The program will run and display the interactions between the TA and the students.

 ## Runing result
 ![result-img](result.png)